paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-other-technology-base-policies-and-programs.md

 Pub.
 L. 117–328, div.
 C, title VIII, § 8037, Dec.
 29, 2022, 136 Stat.
 4595.

 Pub.
 L. 117–103, div.
 C, title VIII, § 8038, Dec.
 29, 2022, 136 Stat.
 183.

+#### Domestic Nonavailability Determinations List
+Pub.
+L. 118–159, div.
+A, title VIII, § 848, Dec.
+23, 2024, 138 Stat.
+1993, provided that: “(a) In General.—Not later than 180 days after the date of the enactment of this Act [Dec.
+23, 2024], the Under Secretary of Defense for Acquisition and Sustainment shall develop and maintain a list of all domestic nonavailability determinations. “(b) Submission to Congress.—Not later than 30 days after the Under Secretary for Acquisition and Sustainment develops the list required under subsection (a), and annually thereafter, the Under Secretary for Acquisition and Sustainment shall submit to Congress a list of all domestic nonavailability determinations made during the one year period ending on the date on which the Under Secretary for Acquisition and Sustainment submits such list. “(c) Plan for Informing Industry.—Not later than 30 days after the Under Secretary of Defense for Acquisition and Sustainment develops the list required under subsection (a), the Under Secretary for Acquisition and Sustainment shall develop a plan for sharing such list with industry partners. “(d) Domestic Nonavailability Determination Defined.—In this section, the term ‘domestic nonavailability determination’ means a determination made for purposes of providing an availability exception pursuant to [section 4862(c) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4862/c&num=0&edition=prelim), United States Code.”

 #### Periodic Audits of Contracting Compliance by Inspector General of Department of Defense
 Pub.
 L. 113–66, div.
 A, title XVI, § 1601, Dec.
 26, 2013, 127 Stat.
 941, as amended by Pub.
 L. 117–286, § 4(b)(29), Dec.
 27, 2022, 136 Stat.
 4346, provided that: “(a) Requirement for Periodic Audits of Contracting Compliance.—The Inspector General of the Department of Defense shall conduct periodic audits of contracting practices and policies related to procurement under [section 2533a of title 10](./chapter-chapter-148-chapter-chapter-148.md#section-2533a), United States Code [now [10 U.S.C.
 4862](./chapter-385-other-technology-base-policies-and-programs.md#section-4862)]. “(b) Requirement for Additional Information in Semiannual Reports.—The Inspector General of the Department of Defense shall ensure that findings and other information resulting from audits conducted pursuant to subsection (a) are included in the semiannual report transmitted to congressional committees under [section 408(f)(1) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section408/f/1&num=0&edition=prelim), United States Code.”